gveran22/MetaIBS/analysis-individual/LoPresti-2019/01_Dada2-LoPresti_Notes.md

 ### c) Assign taxonomy
 Taxonomy assigned with Silva v138.
-- Bacteria - ...
+- Bacteria - 1,085
-- Archaea - ...
+- Archaea - 0
-- Eukaryota - ...
+- Eukaryota - 0
-There was ... unassigned phyla.
-The final ASV table contains **... sequence variants**.
+There was 0 unassigned phyla.
+There were 106 samples with total read count below 500.
+The final ASV table contains **1,085 sequence variants**.

 ## Metadata
 - age